 The entrance to the tower, for example, provides a home for Architektur im Ringturm: free exhibitions typically showcasing architecture from Austria and nearby central and eastern Europe.

-Every year usually sees a few months with the building’s façade covered with printed sheets to form a giant work of art.
+Every year also usually sees a few months with the building’s façade covered with printed sheets to form a giant work of art.

 Artists of international distinction have contributed designs, including Gottfried Helnwein, Arnulf Rainer, Xenia Hausner, and Christian Ludwig Attersee.